Medicine and Gateway to Medicine interviews

 What to wear

-You must bring photo ID with you to your interview.
-We will not keep a copy of your ID; we will just need to see it when you arrive to verify that you are the candidate we have invited.
+You must present photo ID at the start of your interview.
+We will just need to see it when you join the interview to verify that you are the candidate we have invited.
 If you do not have photo ID, you will not be allowed to take part in the interview.

 Examples of suitable photo ID include (but are not limited to):